orb-community/pktvisor/README.md

 ## What is pktvisor?

-pktvisor is an observability tool for _summarizing_ high volume, information overloaded data streams directly at the edge.
+pktvisor (pronounced "packet visor") is an observability tool for _summarizing_ high volume, information overloaded data streams directly at the edge.
 Its goal is to extract the useful signal from the less useful noise; to separate the needles from the haystacks as close to the source as possible.
 This results in lightweight, immediately actionable observability data.

 It is a resource efficient, side-car style agent built from the ground up to be dynamically controlled in real time via API.
 Its output is useful both on-node via command line (for a localized, hyper real-time view) as well as centrally